16 Mar How Prevent Frozen Pipes In the Winter

 Keep Tabs On Outdoor Fixtures

-If there don’t seem to be any leaks indoors, you might want to try checking all of your outdoor faucets.
+If there are no leaks indoors, you might want to try checking all of your outdoor faucets.
 It’s easy to miss small changes in your outdoor faucets unless you use them regularly.
 Still, they’re a common source of water leaks.

-The valves that stop water flowing often fill with sediment, don’t sit right, and then allow water to pass through unintentionally.
+The valves that stop water flowing often fill with sediment, don’t sit right and allow water to pass through unintentionally.
 Otherwise, the last frosts might have already affected your outdoor plumbing and unseated the components inside a hose bib, causing it to leak.

-Whatever the case, inspect any plumbing fixtures you may have outdoors and consider replacing valves or insulating the most vulnerable institutions.
+Inspect any plumbing fixtures outdoors and consider replacing valves or insulating the most vulnerable institutions.

 Clear Water Heater Sediment

-With temperatures dropping, you’re sure to use your home’s hot water system more than usual.
+With temperatures dropping, you will surely use your home’s hot water system more than usual.
 Unfortunately, this extra use will put your water heater under increased stress and cause more sediment to settle in the tank.
 That’s why it’s essential to flush your heater of any existing residue before the start of winter.
 Otherwise, that residue will be unleashed later in the year and cause pressure buildup, leading to leaks and more.

 Take Care Of Issues Before They Worsen

-If you know you have a plumbing issue that you’ve been putting off, now is the time to take care of it.
+If you know you have a plumbing issue you’ve been putting off, now is the time to take care of it.
 Cold weather only worsens plumbing issues, and water seeping into your home will likely compromise the structure’s integrity.
-Simply put, plan to take care of issues early or pay for major repairs later.
+Put, plan to address problems early or pay for major repairs later.

 Hire a Reliable Plumber